huksley/bump-sync-deps/README.md

-# Bump Versions
+# Bump and Synchronize Versions

 A Node.js CLI tool that automatically updates your `package.json` dependencies to match the versions installed in your `package-lock.json` while maintaining semantic versioning compatibility.

-Also checks and shows differences between the current `package.json` and the version in the main branch.
+Also checks and shows differences between the current `package.json` and the version in the `main` branch.

 ## Features